GoldstonianConcordanceBible/gcb-growth-engine/README.md

-# gcb-growth-engine
-This repository is the **distribution + conversion layer** for the Goldstonian Concordance Bible (GCB).
-It is designed to help people **walk in the Word of God** in a noisy digital space while building sustainable support for hosting, translation, tooling, and outreach.

 # GCB Growth Engine

 This repository is the **distribution + conversion layer** for the Goldstonian Concordance Bible (GCB).
-It is designed to help people **walk in the Word of God** in a noisy digital space while building sustainable support for hosting, translation, tooling, and outreach.
+It is designed to help people **walk in the Word of God with clarity** in a noisy digital space while building sustainable support for hosting, translation, tooling, and outreach.

-This repo is intentionally separate from the theological canon repos so that:
+This repo is intentionally separate from the canon repos so that:
-- the canon repos stay clean, scholarly, and stable
+- the canon repos stay stable, scholarly, and citable
-- the growth engine can move fast (landing pages, lead magnets, weekly plans, social templates)
+- the growth engine can iterate fast (landing pages, link hub, lead magnets, weekly plans, offers)
-- links can be updated without touching core data
+- links can change without touching the core project spine

 ## What this repo does
 - GitHub Pages site (docs/) with:
-  - “Start here” onboarding
+  - Start Here onboarding
-  - link hub (for bios, socials, Moltbook, Rumble, YouTube)
+  - Link Hub (bio links)
-  - lead magnets (free downloads / reading plans)
+  - Weekly reading plans
+  - Free “lead magnets” (downloads / guides)
-  - offers (support tiers, church packs, training)
+  - Offers (support tiers, church pack, training)
-  - press kit + FAQ
+  - Moltbook templates
+  - Metrics page (simple KPI discipline)
+  - UTM tracking guidance (clean attribution)

 - Automation:
-  - publish GitHub Pages on every push
+  - Deploy GitHub Pages on push
-  - generate weekly reading plan pages from a template
+  - Generate weekly plan pages (workflow_dispatch)
-  - optional release notes workflow
+  - Create release notes pages on GitHub releases
+  - Sync press kit automatically from repo metadata (optional)
+  - Verify Link Hub links (basic hygiene)

 ## What this repo does NOT do
-- It does not host the Scripture text behind a paywall.
-- It does not replace your canonical repositories.
-- It does not ask people to “pay for the Bible.”
+- No paywall for Scripture.
+- No manipulative fundraising.
+- No “engagement bait” theology.

 ## Connect to the main org
 Primary org: https://github.com/GoldstonianConcordanceBible

 Suggested “source of truth” repos to link here:
-- canonical index repo (your routing + metadata)
+- canonical index repo (routing + metadata)
-- each volume repo (book content / companion indexes)
+- each volume repo (book content / companion resources)
-- gcb-impact repo (mission + conduct + funding + agent skills)
+- gcb-impact repo (mission + funding + agent skills)

-## Setup in 5 minutes
+## Setup (10 minutes)
-1) Create repo: `gcb-growth-engine` under your org.
+1) Create repo: `gcb-growth-engine` under your GitHub org.
-2) Copy/paste the files in this repository structure.
+2) Paste these files with the same paths.
-3) Go to GitHub repo Settings → Pages:
+3) Repo Settings → Pages:
    - Source: **GitHub Actions**
 4) Edit `docs/_config.yml`:
-   - set `url` and `title`
+   - set `url` + `baseurl`
-5) Edit `docs/linkhub.md`:
+5) Edit `docs/linkhub.md` with your real links.
-   - add your real links (Amazon, Substack, Rumble, YouTube)
+6) Run: Actions → “Generate Weekly Reading Plan”

 ## The principle
-We aim to be loud about the Gospel, quiet about ourselves, and excellent in craft.
+Be loud about the Gospel, quiet about ourselves, excellent in craft.

-> “The power is in the Word of God.”
-Tools simply help people reach it.